sahilmind/image_cropping/README.md

 # image_cropping

-This plugin for Android and iOS supports cropping images.
-It Allow inclusion of background, Rotation of image, Change ratio of selection as per your requirement.
+This plugin supports cropping and rotating images for Android and iOS.
+It Allow inclusion of background, Rotation of image, changing ratio of selection as per  requirements.

 ### Allow inclusion of background.